mmbajo/PROBA-V/README.md

 ## The Model
 The model is based on the well known [WDSR](https://arxiv.org/abs/1808.08718) super resolution neural network architecture which performed very good in DIV2K super resolution dataset.
 This architecture takes in low resolution images and predicts its high resolution version by using 2D convolutional neural network.

 PROBA-V dataset is peculiar since multiple low resolution images are available for predicting the high resolution image.
 We can view this as the temporal information being available to us.
-In other words, those low resolution images can be treated as frames of a video and in videos, time one dimension of information.
+In other words, those low resolution images can be treated as frames of a video and in videos, making time as an additional dimension of information.

 There is this paper where the researchers used [3D Convolutional Residual Networks(3DSRnet)](https://arxiv.org/abs/1812.09079) networks to generate super resolution video from low resolution ones.
 We will use that architecture along with [WDSR](https://arxiv.org/abs/1808.08718) blocks to build our network.